Twin Cities Scoliosis Center (Scoliosis Care)

 While wearing the SpineCor® Flexible brace, patients can expect to enjoy a complete range of motion without restriction.
 Many people find their muscle atrophy stops and their muscle tone and spinal curve improves in a corrected posture.
-The SpineCor® flexible brace eliminates pain and halts the advencement of scoliosis symptoms with an 89% success rate.
-The SpineCor® brace is often covered by most insurance out-of-network plans.
+The SpineCor® flexible brace eliminates pain and halts the advancement of scoliosis symptoms with an 89% success rate.
+Most insurance companies will cover the SpineCor® brace as an out-of-network service.

 If you have been looking for an alternative to surgery and traditional hard braces, please contact us.
 You can expect to: